pynucastro.networks package

 property abar#

-return the mean molecular weight
+Return the mean molecular weight

 bin_as(nuclei, *, verbose=False, exclude=None)[source]#

-given a list of nuclei, return a new Composition object with the current composition mass fractions binned into the new nuclei.
+Given a list of nuclei, return a new Composition object with the current composition mass fractions binned into the new nuclei.

 get_molar()[source]#

-return a dictionary of molar fractions
+Return a dictionary of molar fractions, Y = X/A

 get_nuclei()[source]#

-return a list of Nuclei objects that make up this composition
+Return a list of Nuclei objects that make up this composition.

 get_sum_X()[source]#